Day One

 Locations vary based on college

-Cyclone Aides will join you to answer your questions while you experience Seasons Marketplace for dinner.
-Dinner offers an orientation rate of $10 per person.
+Cyclone Aides will join you to answer your questions while you experience Union Drive Marketplace for dinner.
+You can use your orientation meal ticket or purchase dinner at an orientation rate of $12 per person.
 Cashless payment accepted.

 Students can enjoy volleyball, basketball, soccer, Ultimate Frisbee, or board games.
 Please wear closed-toe athletic shoes if you plan to participate.